rOpenGov/eurostat/vignettes/manuscript.md

 Data sets containing geographic information can be visualized on a map.
 Most indicators are of country-year -type, although some indicators have data also at lower level of regional breakdown.
-The disposable income of private households by NUTS 2 regions can be visualized, for instance, as follows [PLACE THE FIGURE FROM MARKUS BLOG POST WITH HIDDEN SOURCE CODE HERE].
-For a more detailed treatment of this example, see a related blog post [ADD LINK].
+The disposable income of private households at [NUTS2](http://en.wikipedia.org/wiki/Nomenclature_of_Territorial_Units_for_Statistics) level can be visualized, for instance, as in Figure XXX [PLACE THE FIGURE FROM MARKUS BLOG POST WITH HIDDEN SOURCE CODE HERE].
+For a more detailed treatment of this example, see our related blog post [ADD LINK].
+See more information on regional classification [here](http://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=DSP_GEN_DESC_VIEW_NOHDR&StrNom=NUTS_33&StrLanguageCode=EN).

-In this visualization, we combine the data retrieved with the eurostat package with additional map visualization tools and utilities including grid (R Core Team, 2015), maptools (Bivand and Lewin-Koh, 2015), rgdal (Bivand, Keitt, and Rowlingson, 2015),
+Here, we have combined the data retrieved with the eurostat package with additional map visualization tools and utilities including grid (R Core Team, 2015), maptools (Bivand and Lewin-Koh, 2015), rgdal (Bivand, Keitt, and Rowlingson, 2015),